Free shipping on all U.S. orders

 It's worth noting that only NR has human studies on bioavailability, while NMN bioavailability has only been observed in animal subjects, and further research is needed to draw a clearer conclusion on which has the higher level of bioavailability in humans.

-How Do NMN And NR Become NAD+?
+How Do NMN and NR Become NAD+?

 Once NMN or NR are ingested, they undergo several steps to become NAD+.